junh1024/junh1024-Documents/Games/Key - Various Reviews.md

 Conclusion: If you want a bunch of Key vocal songs and remixes you'll get it.
 But if you have specific tastes and wants like me, then you'll probably be better off buying individual releases.
 Perhaps this box is not for Key fans, but for other people to get introduced to Key songs.

 [back to main document](https://github.com/junh1024/junh1024-Documents/blob/master/Games/Key%20-%20Overview%20of%20Visual%20Novels.md#summer-pockets)

+### How to make a good remix
+After being unimpressed with the style &/effort of (some) of the remixes from Key Box, I decided to write this rant.

+A good remix inserts new compositional elements to make it seamlessly fit into the target genre, rather than just instrument & sound changes.
+Ostinatos don't count.
+Some examples:

+- Yami no Kanata He Night Funk Remix: Apart from a few added beats, there's no new compositional elements.
+EQ and gating aren't composition.
+Bad remix.
+- Catch You Catch Me House Remix (from KIRAKIRA MAJOCCO CLUV): is a good remix since it adds new compositional elements.
+A new brass motif was added to the introduction, and chords were made more repetitive in the verse to make them more suitable for a house style.
+- Tori no Uta | cosmic seekers remix: adds ostinatos which don't count, but it adds a very prominent saw Motif in the post-chorus.
+Good remix.
+- Sunbright | Brightest Sunflowers remix: adds a few elements. if you don't count the new motif in the introduction, there's still the post-chorus motif, and a Bridge was made out of the outro & 2nd chorus lyrics.
+Very good remix.

+These are some examples of (good) remixes that have new compositional elements.
+Ayumi Hamasaki - M | Above & Beyond Remix doesn't add many new composition elements (mostly lots of ostinatos) but somehow it's still good.

 ## Appendix